 The Harvest covered call option strategy

-Harvest is the third largest option writing firm in Canada with seven of its 13 ETF’s having option writing strategies.
-Harvest uses a covered call strategy to generate additional cash flow.
+Harvest is the third largest option writing ETF firm in Canada and its equity income ETFs use a covered call strategy to generate additional cash flow.

 The strategy creates tax advantaged income where the tax advantage comes from the premium income created by the call writing.
 It is treated as capital gains.